michaelcale/books/books/go/0020-basic-types/170-zero-values.md

 Each Go type has a zero value.

-Variables that are not explicitly initialized (assigned an explicit value) have value equal to zero value for their type.
+Variables that are not explicitly initialized (assigned an explicit value) will have a value equal to the zero value for their type.

 This is different from C/C++, where variables that are not explicitly assigned have undefined values.